Sequoia India Launches Spark Fellowship for India & SEA, and Expanded Programs to Support Women Entrepreneurs

 We believe it’s time to change the game for women entrepreneurs.
 Gender diversity is good for any society and every economy.
 Different perspectives, experiences and points of view help drive innovation.

-Team Sequoia India & SEA
+Team Sequoia India & Southeast Asia (now known as Peak XV)

 Published July 25, 2021